vigilance91/solidarity/README.md

 built with no (or preferably minimal) external dependencies.

-Each prject is unique so make sure to review the README.md and LICENSE.md of each project before installation, to ensure your system and the project features meet the desired needs
+Each prject is unique so make sure to review the README.md and LICENSE.md of each project before installation, to ensure your system and the project features meet the desired needs.

-All projects are contained within the meta PHAR project vs_vs56_0_1_1.phar

 ----------------------------------------------------------------